-As of September 30, 2023 March 31, 2024, our principal commitments consist of obligations under our Convertible Senior Notes, 2024 Term Loan B Facility, 2024 Revolving Credit Facility, leases for our various office facilities, including our corporate headquarters in New York, New York and office offices in Los Angeles, California, and operating lease agreements, including data centers, and cloud hosting services that expire at various times through 2033.
+As of March 31, 2024 June 30, 2024, our principal commitments consist of obligations under our Convertible Senior Notes, 2024 Term Loan B Facility, 2024 Revolving Credit Facility, leases for our various office facilities, including our corporate headquarters in New York, New York and offices in Los Angeles, California, and operating lease agreements, including data centers, and cloud hosting services that expire at various times through 2033.
 In certain cases, the terms of the lease agreements provide for rental payments on a graduated basis.

-The following table summarizes our future lease obligations, payments of principal and interest under our debt agreements, sublease income, and other future payments due under non-cancelable agreements at September 30, 2023 March 31, 2024 (in thousands):
+The following table summarizes our future lease obligations, payments of principal and interest under our debt agreements, and other future payments due under non-cancelable agreements at March 31, 2024 June 30, 2024 (in thousands):